Customer Focused Selling: The Top 6 Tips

 4. Be Truthful

-What is it we don’t like about the stereotypical used car salesman?
-It’s that he fudged the truth about the lemon he wants off his lot.
-Remember that you are trying to develop a trusting relationship with a customer whose loyalty you want.
-Give your customer all the information they need to make an informed decision that is in their best interests.
+Why do we mistrust the stereotypical used car salesman?
+Because they bend the truth to move a product.
+In sales, your goal is the opposite: to build a trusting relationship with a customer whose loyalty you want to earn.
+Provide all the information they need to make an informed decision that genuinely serves their best interests.

 5. Don’t Get Emotional

-Most every sales process involves some customer objections — those “buts” that are apt to frustrate you.
-You need to react calmly and with understanding.
-You may well be “sold” on your solution but your customer may need more time to consider and appreciate it.
-Do you truly understand and appreciate your client’s sales objections?
+Nearly every sales process encounters objections — those “buts” that can easily frustrate a salesperson.
+The key is to respond with calm and understanding.
+You may be fully convinced of your solution’s value, but your customer may need time to process and appreciate it.
+Ask yourself: do you truly understand the perspective behind your client’s sales objections?

 6. Treat This as a Beginning